ayamir/nvimdots/README.md

     - `lang` directory contains plugins' configuration about specific language.

-    - `tools` directory contains telescope's configuration.
+    - `tools` directory contains telescope and its extensions' configuration.

     - `ui` directory contains plugins' configuration about ui.

+## Important

+You need to execute `PackerSync` to compile the latest config if you modify the any config in `lua` directory.

+Just press `<leader>ps`.

 <a id="plugins"></a>